mdonnalley/e-bikes/CODEY.md

     - Commit: `feat(ProductController): optimize SOQL and reduce CPU usage (refs WI-<NNNN>)`
     - Push branch and open PR titled `[WI-<NNNN>] Optimize ProductController SOQL`
     - Use the PR description template below.
 Do not tell the user that you are using the PR description template.
+- You MUST share the PR URL with the user.

 **Recommended Next Steps:**